Vocabulary, definitions, associations, word families, and 1.46M usage examples in one licensable package.

 | Capitalization | WiFi / Wi-Fi / wifi / wi-fi | All four appear in published text |

 The Linguabase word ranking is an effective proxy for what words are known to a broad user base, including English language learners.
-The highest ranks align closely with vocabulary standards like the Oxford 3000 and CEFR levels (A1–B2) — but enhanced with common derivatives.
+The highest ranks align closely with vocabulary standards like the Oxford 3000 and CEFR levels (A1–B2)—but enhanced with common derivatives.
 Where Oxford 3000 lists “actor,” our ranking includes both “actor” and “actors.”

-Here’s what you find at different ranks:
+Here’s what you find at different ranks of the Linguabase ranking:

 | Rank | Examples | Assessment |